efeerhan/wordsummit/README.md

 ## Word Summit: The Project
 _An App by The Crunglers_

 Welcome to Word Summit!
 The game about testing your knowledge on homophones and synonyms!
+This app was built in under 24 hours as part of the 2022 Mountain Madness Hackathon at Simon Fraser University, and won 1 of 4 prizes!

 ### Built With